rust-lang/reference/src/items/functions.md

 }
 ```

-As with `let` bindings, function arguments are irrefutable patterns, so any
+As with `let` bindings, function arguments are irrefutable [patterns], so any
 pattern that is valid in a let binding is also valid as an argument:

 ```rust